 The Seven Training Sketches

-Other sketches in the Seven series include a sunrise/sunset, two trees sketches, a head sketch and a Madonna sketch, the basis of my ‘reinterpreted’ ikons seen here.
+Other sketches in the Seven series include a sunrise/sunset, a head sketch and a Madonna sketch, the basis of my ‘reinterpreted’ ikons seen here.

 Below are another two tree motifs from the Nine series: Blossoming/Fruiting Trees and Summer Trees.
 Here we see quite different processes at work, in the changing of the trees from within as they move through the cycle of the year.

 Like the Nine Training Sketches, which focus on bringing the artist to an understanding of the objective but invisible laws of Nature, both series explore the processes in nature rather than their physical representation.
 In this way, the viewer becomes more awake to the ‘becoming’ and ‘dying away’ nature of Nature, part of a greater cycle of movements, change, flow and ebb that is often invisibly taking place continually around us.

 Both series form a part of an ongoing research process that trains the soul ‘configuration’ of the artist through their repeated practice, through immersion into the themes again and again, using different mediums and techniques.Although these motifs reflect the inner moods and processes of Nature, it is impossible not to imbue them with something of the soul mood of the environment in which the artist lives, in this case the Australian landscape.